1884–85 in English football: British Football Association

 On 23 October 1884, a number of members of the Lancashire Football Association, at the instigation of Bolton Wanderers, met in Blackburn with a view to resisting new Football Association legislation restricting the ability of clubs to "import" players.
 The result was the formation of a new association, the British Football Association, made up of Lancashire clubs, plus Aston Villa and Walsall Swifts, and Sunderland provisionally joining, pending a club committee vote; the main refusenik was Blackburn Rovers, which had already "grandfathered" in its imported players, having been the first club to do so en masse.

 The breakaway was forestalled in July 1885, when the Football Association voted to allow professional players to take part in football competitions, by 35 votes to 12, and the BFA was no longer necessary.

+Biggest wins of 1884–85, from the Sportsman, 28 March 1885.
+NB: "York" is Yoker F.C. and the win was, at the time, the biggest-ever Scottish Cup win.

 National team

 England finished second in the British Home Championship, which was won by Scotland.